thdtjsdn/haxe/README.md

 ## Patches

 There is currently no way to give patches back to the haXe compiler team from this repository.
-If you use this hack on the haXe compiler you need to create patches and send them to the [mailing list](https://groups.google.com/forum/#!forum/haxelang) or as an attachment to Google code [issue tracker](http://code.google.com/p/haxe/issues/list).
+If you use this to hack on the haXe compiler you need to create patches and send them to the [mailing list](https://groups.google.com/forum/#!forum/haxelang) or as an attachment to Google code [issue tracker](http://code.google.com/p/haxe/issues/list).

 If you need to know which svn revision belongs to a git commit take a closer look at the commit messages, there is some